OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 Force the disconnection of a user from a Session.
 All of the streams associated to this Connection (both publishers and subscribers) will be destroyed.
 If the user was publishing a stream, all other subscribers of other users receiving it will also be destroyed.

-If the `CONNECTION_ID` belongs to a Connection in `pending` status, this method will simply invalidate it (its token will be no longer available for any user to connect to the session).
+If the `CONNECTION_ID` belongs to a Connection in `pending` status, this method will simply invalidate it (its token will be no longer available for any user to connect to the Session).

 ##### Operation